May 14, 2020

 The first thing we’re going to do is pretend we’re at a grocery store.
 I know that some of these scenarios aren’t going to be applicable to everybody.
 But the idea is that you can use any intrusive thought with these exercises and they’ll still apply.

-Let’s pretend we’re at a grocery store and you’re there looking for a bed because somebody sent you for some and you can’t find a thing that you’re looking for specifically.
+Let’s pretend we’re at a grocery store and you’re there looking for a head of lettuce because somebody sent you for some and you can’t find a thing that you’re looking for specifically.
 You have to ask somebody, except that the idea of asking somebody to help you with something makes you feel anxious.

 So maybe when you would come in to talk to me, what you would say is: “I’m having trouble asking people for things.
 This isn’t something that I’m very comfortable with.
-I don’t want to burden anybody with anything.
-What if they’re mad?
-What if they’re angry?…” These are thoughts that we have in our head that we generally don’t talk about out loud, but are still important to really get into the meet-up.
+I don’t want to burden anybody with anything.”
+You might be asking yourself:

 Cognitive distortions are the irrational thoughts that we have that can influence our emotional state.